ananis25/funsql-python/README.md

 ## Usage

 The `docs` directory has examples on how to use the library.

+* `usage-guide.ipynb` - Introduces the verbs available in FunSQL, and how to assmeble queries using them.

-* `using-nodes.ipynb` - This is the user facing API, and shows how to use FunSQL to construct SQL queries.
+* `using-nodes.ipynb` - This is the user facing API, and adds more detail about each FunSQL node.

 * `using-clauses.ipynb` - FunSQL compiles the tree of SQL nodes to something close to the lexical structure of SQL, called clause objects.
 These directly translate to SQL text, only abstracting over spaces and dialect specific punctuation.
 When projects like [Substrait](https://substrait.io/) are further along, might be a good idea to use that as a backend instead.

-The [funsql-examples](https://github.com/ananis25/funsql-examples/) repository has more examples of queries written using FunSQL.
+The [funsql-examples](https://github.com/ananis25/funsql-examples/) repository has more examples of queries/projects written using FunSQL.

 <br>